 "The impossible, my dear boy," the man said while staring at his knife.

 "Human!
 Human!
 It crawls inside me," Drusilla screamed.
 "Can't get it out.
 Warm blood.
 So thirty."

-Spike held her closer but he noticed something; her skin was warm.
+Spike held her closer but he noticed something.
+Her skin was warm.
 He quickly examined her and stared at her moving chest.
-He placed his head near her heart.
+He placed his head next to her heart.

 Ba-bump.
 Ba-bump.
 Ba-bump.